espressif/esp-jumpstart/docs/en/rst/gettingstarted.rst

 An application must contain one *main* component.
 This is the primary component that holds the application logic.
 The application may additionally include other components as may be desired.
-The application’s *Makefile* defines the build instructions for the application.
+The application’s *CMakeLists.txt/Makefile* defines the build instructions for the application.
 Additionally, an optional *sdkconfig.defaults* may be placed that picks up the default SDK configuration that should be selected for this application.